EsriPS/vr-unity-tutorials/VR Project (URP)/Walkthroughs/Scene-2.md

 # Scene 2 - The Maps SDK

 There are a few ways that content is created for use in the Maps SDK.
-In this section, we'll explore supported layer types, adding layers to scenes, and creating new content layers for scenes.
+In this section, we'll explore supported layer types, adding or changing layers in scenes, and creating new content layers for scenes.

 ## Supported Layer Types
 There are three formats that the Maps SDK currently supports: